PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 The code for this step is contained in the third code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data is actually unbalanced: some classes:
+It is a bar chart showing how the data is actually unbalanced:
 - 17 classes have more than 1000 training samples, whith peaks at 2000 training samples.
 - 19 classes have less than 500 training samples

 Ideally we would like to have the training, validation and test sets to be well balanced.
 So typically this could be a topic for data augmentation to make sure we are dealing with balanced classes.

 ![alt text][image1]